-Entrepreneurship is already a struggle on its own.
-But women in Africa fight even harder to live the entrepreneurial dream.
+Women in Africa fight harder than most to live the entrepreneurial dream.

 Starting and growing a business as a female entrepreneur in a developing country hasn’t been all rosy – not that anybody said it would.
 Growing up in an environment where males were seen as "perfect" for business didn’t help at all.
 The female folks were seen more as homemakers who should channel their mental and physical energy towards building homes rather than businesses.